 Are there certain "jobs" you are asked to do to help prepare for Shabbos?
 Instead of thinking of these tasks as a chore, let's think of how Rav Shach himself viewed the Shabbos preparations: Preparing for Shabbos is a privilege!
-Let's offer to help with a smile, and try to do as much as we can to have a part in this special mitzvah.
+Let's offer to help with a smile, and try to do as much as we can to have a part in this special Mitzvah.

-there?"
+"But how did she get there?"
 Yosef wondered aloud.
 He knocked softly on the Gadol's door.